a gavel, wedding ring, hand of a couple signing divorce papers or legal separation documents

-If your marriage is in trouble, you may be wondering about whether to pursue a legal separation or a divorce.
+If your marriage is in trouble, you may be wondering whether to pursue a legal separation or a divorce.
 First of all, know that a divorce is the legal ending of a marriage, while a separation — although it can feel like a divorce in many ways — does not legally end a marriage.

 Because both separation and divorce can involve issues of custody, alimony, property and debt division, and more, you should have an experienced divorce attorney by your side regardless of which avenue you choose.